watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

 5. When asked for the passphrase for the private key you created previously, enter this value.

-6. You will connect to the VM with a command prompt such as the following.
+6. SSH connects to the VM and displays a command prompt such as the following.
 Keep this cloud shell window open for the next step:

    `adminfabmedical@fabmedical-SUFFIX:~$`